kjb2104/KB-NC-News/README.md

 #### NC-News

 Welcome to NC-News.
 This app runs a series of endpoints for a database called nc_news.
 The database is a collective of news topics, articles, comments and users.
-This app allows users to access, add to, update and delete content in the database.
+With the app, users can access, add to, update and delete content in the database.

 ###Instructions: